An exciting approach to theoretical spectroscopy: Acknowledgement

+Based on CMake, the build system supports a wide range of contemporary platforms and toolchains.
+Currently supported Fortran compilers include GNU Fortran (GCC~$\geq$~11), Intel oneAPI Fortran (IFX) [excluding the \gls{bse} module], Cray, and the AMD compiler Flang.
+Support for legacy compilers, including Intel IFORT, is currently being deprecated in favor of standards-compliant, actively maintained compiler toolchains.
+GPU support requires a performant compiler capable of OpenMP offloading, for which currently, Cray, AMD Flang, and IFX are supported.

+The code is distributed under the GNU General Public License, ensuring free use, modification, and redistribution in accordance with open-source principles.
+The release series follows a naming convention based on elements of the periodic table, with the current version being \texttt{exciting-sodium}.
+All development within the core developer group follows a thorough peer-review prior to integration using an in-house git repository hosted on the gitlab servers of the Humboldt-Universit\"at zu Berlin.
+External developments and co-developments are welcome.
+If you are interested in contributing, please contact us.

-\subsection{The linearized augmented planewave + local-orbital method}
+\subsection{The (linearized) augmented planewave + local-orbital method}

 The \exciting code is designed for the computation of excited-state properties of solids~\cite{gulans2014exciting}.
-At its core, it is a highly precise all-electron ground-state framework based on the \gls{lapwlo} method~\cite{andersen1975lapw,singh2006lapw}.
-It provides systematically controllable numerical solutions of the \gls{ks} or generalized \gls{ks} equations for periodic systems.
-The quality of the \gls{ks} eigenvalues and wavefunctions obtained at this stage is critical, as they form the starting point for higher-level methods discussed later in this review.
+At its core, there is a highly precise all-electron \gls{gs} framework based on the \gls{lapwlo} method~\cite{andersen1975lapw,singh2006lapw}.
+It provides systematically controllable numerical solutions of the \gls{ks} or \gls{gks} equations for periodic systems.
+The quality of the \gls{ks} eigenvalues and wavefunctions obtained at this stage is critical, as they form the starting point for higher-level methods considered in this review.
 In the \gls{lapwlo} method, the \gls{ks} equations are solved without shape approximations to the \gls{ks} potential, \ie without the use of pseudopotentials.
 The method combines a systematic path to basis-set completeness with an efficient all-electron representation of the \gls{ks} wavefunctions, allowing for high precision at manageable computational cost.
 This balance is essential for large-scale high-throughput and excited-state calculations.